bmdyy/osed_prep/README.md

-# CVE-2017-14980
+# OSED Exam Preparation

+Various exploits created while preparing for the OSED certification exam.

-## Intro
+## DEP Bypass

-Sync Breeze v10.0.28 is vulnerable to a Stack Buffer Overflow.
-An exploit is available on [Exploit-DB](https://www.exploit-db.com/exploits/42928).

-These PoC's exploit the same vulnerability, except by using a ROP chain so that it works on systems with DEP enabled.

-- POC #1 uses a HeapCreate - HeapAlloc - WriteProcessMemory chain to create an executable heap, copy shellcode there and execute it.
+- Sync Breeze v10.0.28 [[Exploit-DB](https://www.exploit-db.com/exploits/42928)].
+A HeapCreate - HeapAlloc - WriteProcessMemory chain is used in this PoC.

-## Usage

-`./poc_N.py SERVER`